2022 Election Letter to Candidates

 City Clerk/Election Qualifying Officer

-Forms to be completed to be Qualified as a Candidate and placed on the Ballot:
+Forms to be completed in Order to be Qualified as a Candidate

 *The Appointment of Campaign Treasurer and Designation of Campaign Depository form (DS-DE 9) must be on file with the City Clerk before obtaining signatures on the petition form.